williams-cs/parsecco/README.md

 Parsecco is a parser combinator library for Typescript.
 It has no dependencies!

+## Features

+- Includes many of the parsers you know and love, like `item`, `bind`, and `sat`, but also includes a number of much faster hand-optimized parsers.
+- All parsers are written in _generator-style_, which makes them compatible with cooperative multitasking.
+- Actively maintained.
+I am happy to accept issues and pull requests!

 ## Installing

 You can download Parsecco from [NPM](https://www.npmjs.com/package/parsecco).
 To install it in your NPM project: